Frequently Asked Questions

 How does Habitat for Humanity of Greater New Haven differ from Habitat for Humanity International?

-Habitat for Humanity of Greater New Haven is one of more than 1,700 active affiliates located in all 50 states and the District of Columbia.
+Habitat for Humanity of Greater New Haven is one of more than 1,400 active affiliates in the United States.
 There are more than 550 international affiliates in 90 other countries around the world.
 Every Habitat affiliate is independently incorporated and locally governed and is affiliated with Habitat for Humanity International.